-Compliance with PECR is required when marketing to consumers via email and SMS, whereas in telemarketing (except automated calls), PECR allows for an opt-out approach, provided the data is screened against TPS and where applicable CTPS.
+Compliance with PECR is required as part of the Data Protection Act UK, when marketing to consumers via email and SMS, whereas in telemarketing (except automated calls), PECR allows for an opt-out approach, provided the data is screened against TPS and where applicable CTPS.

 To rely on legitimate interests for digital marketing, organisations must ensure the following: